mtkonge/connect-4-ai/docs/bots.md

 at the end of the match, the bot then applies a reinforcement to the weights depending on the current board state.

-the reinforcement is based on whether:
+the reinforcement is based on whether (values are an approximation):

 - it won (+10)
 - it lost (-10)